 One of the technical challenges in post-production is sharing media between video and audio.
 Here’s a basic overview of how it works.

-Audio on the Picture Side
+Audio on the Picture Side - what is the workflow?

 After a production shoot, video (from each camera) and all of the audio mics (captured to a recorder or the camera) are ingested/imported to a drive or server.
 Audio and video are then combined so the picture editor can see all camera angles and mics together in sync (and in phase).
 The picture editor then edits with that combined media in a video workstation, such as Avid Media Composer, Apple Final Cut, or Adobe Premiere.
 Some picture editors leave every mic in their sequence and others choose certain mics (like a line mix), leaving the remaining mics to be sorted through later in the process.